Find Affordable College Courses

 Paramus, NJ

-Bergen Community College ranked #12 on this year’s Best Value Liberal Arts & Humanities Associate Degree Schools in the Middle Atlantic Region list.
-Bergen Community College is a fairly large public school located in the large suburb of Paramus.
+With a ranking of #12, Bergen Community College did quite well on this year’s best value schools for liberal arts / sciences and humanities students working on their associate degree.
+Bergen Community College is a fairly large public school located in the suburb of Paramus.

 Middlesex County College landed the #13 spot in the 2023 rankings for the best value associate degree liberal arts / sciences and humanities programs.
-Located in the large suburb of Edison, Middlesex County College is a public school with a medium-sized student population.
+Located in the large suburb of Edison, Middlesex County College is a public school with a moderately-sized student population.

 Out-of-state tuition fees for undergraduate students at Middlesex County College are $7,992 per year.